lassepe/GameInference.jl/README.md

 # GameInference.jl

+> :warning This repository was last tested with Julia 1.4.2.

 This repository contains the implementation of a particle filtering technique for online inference of other player's intentions in general-sum differential games.
 Two sources of intention uncertainty are considered: